ABBA: The Album: Critical reception

 The Album received positive reviews from music critics.
-Bruce Eder from AllMusic website gave the album four out of five stars and wrote that the album marked a "step forward for the group" since they "absorb and assimilate some of the influences around them, particularly the laid-back California sound of Fleetwood Mac (...) as well as some of the attributes of progressive rock" but "without compromising their essential virtues as a pop ensemble".
-John Rockwell from the Rolling Stone magazine, gave the album a favorable review and wrote that The Album represents an interesting departure from their past formulas like "innocently superficial lyrics, bouncy Europop music, rock energy and amplification, soaring melodies" to a more mature and intelligent record.
+Bruce Eder from AllMusic wrote retrospectively that the album marked a "step forward for the group" since they "absorb and assimilate some of the influences around them, particularly the laid-back California sound of Fleetwood Mac (...) as well as some of the attributes of progressive rock" but "without compromising their essential virtues as a pop ensemble".
+John Rockwell from Rolling Stone gave the album a favorable review and wrote that The Album represents an interesting departure from their past formulas like "innocently superficial lyrics, bouncy Europop music, rock energy and amplification, soaring melodies" to a more mature and intelligent record.
 NME wrote a short review to the album when it turned 30 years old, and wrote that the album "still sounds pleasantly nostalgic" and had "some delicious pop nuggets from their Swedish hatch".

 Commercial performance

 ABBA: The Album reached No. 1 in many territories.
 In the UK it debuted at the top and remained there for seven weeks, ending up as the third biggest selling album of the year (behind the movie soundtrack LPs of Saturday Night Fever and Grease).
-In the US it became their highest charting album during their original run, where during 1978 ABBA undertook a big promotional campaign.
-Due to the Cold War, Western music was actively discouraged throughout Eastern Europe at the time.
-Despite this, ABBA: The Album sold an unprecedented one million copies in Poland in 1977, exhausting the country's entire allocation of foreign currency.
-In Russia, only 200,000 copies were permitted to be pressed.
+In the US it became their highest-charting album during their original run, where during 1978 ABBA undertook a big promotional campaign.

 Track listing

-All tracks written by Benny Andersson and Björn Ulvaeus except where noted.
+All tracks are written by Benny Andersson and Björn Ulvaeus, except where noted.